 NAKO Health Study

 The NAKO Health Study, launched in 2014, is a Germany-wide long-term population study involving a total of 200,000 randomly selected men and women aged 20 to 69.
-They are being comprehensively examined at 18 study centers and followed up for up to 30 years.
+They are comprehensively examined at 18 study centers with further check-ups being performed for up to 30 years.
 The aim is to investigate the causes of typical common diseases such as diabetes, cancer and dementia in order to develop new prevention and treatment strategies.
 The initiator of the large-scale study is a network of German research institutions consisting of the Leibniz Association, the Helmholtz Association and various universities.

 The NAKO and the DIfE